 MARCH: Archaeology Month; Hikes and Program Schedule

-APRIL 1: Park’s Birthday; Refreshments served to celebrate establishment of park
+APRIL 1: Park’s Birthday; Refreshments served to celebrate the establishment of the park

 April 21-29: National Park Week; Clean up of trails, campground, and community